paulscherrerinstitute/wica-http/README.md

 show the evolving, live status of one or more EPICS channels of interest."**_

 Wica2 provides a REST backend service with similar functionality to Wica.
-Additionally it provides a frontend library which can stream live data from the backend, using the obtained information to dynamically update the end-user's web page.
+Additionally it provides a frontend library which can stream live data from the backend, using the received information to dynamically update the end-user's web page.

 Wica2 is based on technologies that are currently being actively used within PSI's GFA Controls Section.
 The main